-A/N: I don't think I've ever seen any fic that explores how Vash feels about guns, and it just got me to thinking one day... the result was a gen fic!
+A/N: I don't think I've ever seen any stories that explore how Vash feels about guns, and one day I started thinking... the result was a gen fic!
 (Boy, it's been a while since I wrote one of those.)
 It takes place directly from Vash's perspective.
-This first part reflects a personal canon of mine (as in, something that didn't happen in the series but what I think could have happened, either between the scenes or in flashbacks), so I'll understand if that's not everyone's cup of tea.
+This first part reflects a headcanon of mine – as in, something that didn't happen in the series but what I think could have happened, either between the scenes or in flashbacks – so I'll understand if that's not everyone's cup of tea.

 Reflections on a Peacemaker

 It's as simple as that.
-They were not made to do anything other than what they do, which is to take life, or to grievously injure; and in the case of the latter, well, there's plenty of other ways to do that.
-Sure, you could purchase yourself a gun and only ever take it to a shooting range, but just think about what those targets represent.
+They were not made to do anything other than what they do, which is to take life, or to grievously injure; and in the case of the latter, well, there's plenty of ways to hurt someone that don't involve bullets.
+Sure, you could buy yourself a gun and only ever take it to a shooting range, but just think about what those targets represent.
 Target practice is just that: practice for killing another living creature.

 You see, I'm sort of an outlaw on my planet.
-That means guns play a pretty big role in how I live out my day-to-day life.
+That means guns are about as common a sight as donuts in my daily life (and a lot less tasty).
 Vash the Stampede's my name.
-Maybe you've heard of me?
+Perhaps you've heard of me?
 I assure you, I'm much more handsome-looking than the guy on the wanted posters.

-I guess I should start at the beginning – and I do mean the beginning, where things were still pure and unspoiled, and humanity was still capable of welcoming their future with open arms.
+I guess I should start at the beginning... and I do mean the beginning, where things were still pure and unspoiled, and humanity was still capable of welcoming their future with open arms.
 It had been six months since my brother Knives and I were first birthed from a power plant on the mother ship for Project SEEDS.
 Because we're plants, we developed very quickly, and soon gained the awareness (if not the immaturity) of ten-year-olds.
-I have to credit the crew for resisting the temptation to subject us to endless experimentation – beyond running some initial tests on us to determine how we came to exist (which never was discovered), they never had us contained in any creepy mechanical get-ups, or invaded the privacy of our bodies with sharp tools.
-(Believe me, I'd be screaming bloody murder!)
+I have to credit the crew for resisting the temptation to subject us to endless experimentation – beyond running some initial tests on us to determine how we came to exist, they never had us contained in any creepy mechanical get-ups, or invaded the privacy of our bodies with scary knives.
 We were given an incredible amount of freedom.
 But freedom – as you probably already know, if you've lived long enough – tends to come with a price tag.

 That was when I had my first run-in with a real gun.
-And if things hadn't turned out the way they did, well, I probably wouldn't even be sitting here talking to you.
+And if things hadn't turned out the way they did... well.
+I probably wouldn't even be sitting here talking to you.
 And eating this delicious salmon sandwich.
 (I digress.)

-You see, we were just kind of sitting in the Rec Room, waiting for Rem to come back from her room, where she was making us a "real home-cooked meal" (in her own words.
+You see, we were playing in the Rec Room, waiting for Rem to come back from her room, where she was making us a "real home-cooked meal" (in her own words.
 Rem never took too kindly to the instant stuff that came out of the tubes.
 "We're not living like astronauts in the twenty-first century," she'd argue with Captain Joey, "we have things like artificial gravity now!
 Just because you're a man and you'd be content living on noodles for the rest of your life doesn't mean..."
-Oh, but I'm getting off-topic now, aren't I?).
+Once again, I digress).
 But anyway, that's where we were, and I was starving.
 Like, really hungry.
 I was about ready to start climbing the trees to get at the apples up there, even though they hadn't yet fully ripened.
 Knives was looking infuriatingly calm and chiding me for my lack of restraint – as per usual – when we both saw the gun.

 We had no idea where it had come from.
-One minute there'd been nothing there on the grass, and the next there was this shiny new thing staring us in the face (after the whole thing was over and done with, for a while I honestly felt that there was something always looking out at us through the barrel, plotting our demise).
+One minute there'd been nothing there on the grass, and the next there was this shiny new thing staring us in the face.
 My first impressions were of pearly light glinting off of its sleek exterior, as well as a certain... allure.
 Even from a distance, it looked like the most impressive toy I'd ever seen.

 "What is it?"
 I asked.
 Remember, I was six months old.
-I couldn't have told a gun from a teapot.
-I sauntered up to it to take a closer look.
+I was sort of naive.
+I sauntered up to take a closer look.

 "I don't know," Knives replied, a little chagrined.
 I could tell that he didn't like that there was something he didn't already know the answer to.
 He joined me in inspecting the gun.
 Not wanting him to hog it, I suddenly picked it up by the grip – it was heavier than it looked – and slid the metal barrel against my eye.